linonetwo/zazu-translation/README.md

 - `modelName` the card type you are going to use
 - `fields` mapping from `raw` and `result` to the fields in your model

+Make sure your Anki is open in the background, otherwise this plugin won't work.

 ## Disclaimer

 This is a [zazu](https://github.com/tinytacoteam/zazu) plugin and I've reuse the code from [sagold/zazu-dict](https://github.com/sagold/zazu-dict)